Kamov Ka-50: Second Chechen War

 The Ka-50 took part in the Russian Army's operations against separatists in the Chechen Republic during the Second Chechen War.
 In December 2000, a pair of production Ka-50s arrived in the area.
 With the Ka-50s was a Ka-29 to provide reconnaissance and target designation.
 On 6 January 2001, the Ka-50 used live weapons against a real enemy for the first time.
 On 9 January, at the entry into a mountain gorge in the area of a settlement named Komsomolskoye, a single Ka-50 accompanied by an Mi-24 used S-8 unguided rockets to destroy a warehouse full of ammunition belonging to Chechen insurgents.
 On 6 February, in the forest-covered mountain area to the south of the village of Tsentoroj, a strike group composed of two Ka-50s and the sole Ka-29 discovered and, from a range of 3 km, destroyed a fortified camp of insurgents using two "9K121 Vikhr" guided missiles.
 On 14 February, a similar strike group carried out a "hunting" mission in the area of Oak-Yurt and Hatun.
 In difficult conditions, pilots found and destroyed eight targets.
 These missions tested the type's airframe, as well as its on-board systems and armament.
 Its successful performance in difficult, mountainous terrain confirmed the usefulness of the many advanced features of the Ka-50's design, and its power and maneuverability.

 Syrian Civil War

-Ka-52 helicopters were spotted being deployed in support of the Russian military intervention in the Syrian Civil War in 2015, various sources stating they were involved in defense of the Russian base in Latakia, providing escort for search and rescue helicopters, and supporting Russian special forces.
+Ka-52 helicopters were spotted being deployed in support of the Russian military intervention in the Syrian Civil War in 2015, with various sources stating they were involved in defense of the Russian base in Latakia, providing escort for search and rescue helicopters, and supporting Russian special forces.

 On 5 May 2018, a Ka-52 crashed near Mayadin due to a technical failure, according to some sources.

 The Ka-52 was briefly used in Syria during the Fall of the Assad regime in December 2024.